2tablespoonschopped chili peppers ** see notesriracha, hot sauce, or to taste

 Instructions

-Toss 1 pound large shrimp with Kosher salt and pepper, 1 teaspoon garlic powder, 1 teaspoon Italian seasoning, and 1 teaspoon onion powder.
-Heat 2 tablespoons olive oil in a skillet over medium heat, then cook shrimp in a single layer for 2 minutes.
-Stir and cook another 2-3 minutes until pink and cooked through.
-Remove and set aside.
+Mix the 1 pound large shrimp with Kosher salt and pepper, 1 teaspoon garlic powder, and 1 teaspoon Italian seasoning, 1 teaspoon onion powder.
+Heat the 2 tablespoons olive oil in a large skillet over medium heat.
+Add shrimp in a single layer and cook for 2 minutes.
+Stir and continue to cook for 2-3 minutes.
+Once the shrimps are done, remove them from the pan and set aside.

-Return the shrimp to the skillet and stir to combine.
-Serve immediately with 1/2 cup grated Parmesan cheese and Fresh parsley, if you like.
+Serve pasta immediately with 1/2 cup grated Parmesan cheese and garnish with Fresh parsley, if desired.

 Notes